 - Expose your skin to water for as short a time as possible.
 Short, cooler baths are better than long, hot baths.

-- Use gentle body washes and cleansers instead of regular soaps.
+- Use 100% natural body washes and cleansers instead of regular soaps.

 - Apply lubricating creams, lotions, or ointment to your skin while it is still damp after bathing.
 This will help trap moisture in your skin.